moby/moby/docs/reference/commandline/volume_ls.md

 local               the-doctor
 ```

-As can be seen in the above example, both volumes with `is-timelord=yes`, and
+As the above example demonstrates, both volumes with `is-timelord=yes`, and
 `is-timelord=no` are returned.

 Filtering on both `key` *and* `value` of the label, produces the expected result: